zeshanb/titanium-app-mvc-android-audioplayer/README.md

 titanium-app-mvc-android-audioplayer
 ====================================

-Simple Audio Player using Native elements on Android
+Simple Audio Player using Titanium framework with Native elements on Android.

+A small example of a model view control app using Titanium Appcelerator Framework that plays bismillah / basmala.